AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Discussion

 \subsection{AGN Feedback in MaNGA}

-Spatially-resolved SFHs, made possible by the MaNGA survey, allow us to draw conclusions about the detailed effects of AGN feedback on star formation in low-redshift AGNs.
-Our sample of AGN galaxies largely resides on the SFMS/in the green valley, with far fewer quiescent galaxies than found in the control sample, lacking glaring signatures of AGN feedback.
-However, upon further investigation, we find that the central regions of the AGN galaxies have significantly lower SFRs than the central (kpc-scale) regions of the control galaxies (up to a factor of ${\sim}$\,2).
+Spatially resolved SFHs, made possible by the MaNGA survey, allow us to draw conclusions about the detailed effects of AGN feedback on star formation in low-redshift AGNs.
+Our sample of AGN galaxies largely resides on the SFMS/in the green valley, with far fewer quiescent galaxies than found in the control sample, and a lack of glaring signatures of AGN feedback.
+However, upon further investigation, we find that the central regions of the AGN galaxies have significantly lower SFRs than the central (kiloparsec-scale) regions of the control galaxies (up to a factor of ${\sim}$\,2).
 This suppression of central SFRs is responsible for the lack of AGNs on/above the SFMS in our sample, and provides direct observational evidence of AGN feedback suppressing star formation in low-redshift AGNs.
 Additionally, this suggests that AGN feedback may enhance the central SFR suppression that has been observed in large samples of MaNGA galaxies \citep[e.g.,][]{IbarraPIPE3D2016, BelfioreradialSFR, EllisonradialSFR, Bluckquenching}.

-With star formation history information, we quantify the timescale over which central quenching occurs in the sample of AGN galaxies.
-Based on the evolution of radial SFR profiles and radial quenching profiles, a fairly clear picture emerges in which central quenching began in the AGN galaxies ${\sim}\,6$\,Gyr ago ($z\,{\sim}\,0.7$), subsequently taking place over the next few Gyrs.
-As such, the AGN galaxies do not appear to be actively quenching, with their position in the green valley owing to suppression of their central SFRs from several Gyr ago.
-This is consistent with the picture that feedback from AGN will not necessarily couple efficiently to the ISM, resulting in a limited impact on galaxy-wide star formation \citep{TorreyFIREAGN}.
+With SFH information, we quantify the timescale over which central quenching occurs in the sample of AGN galaxies.
+Based on the evolution of radial SFR profiles and radial quenching profiles, a fairly clear picture emerges in which central quenching began in the AGN galaxies ${\sim}\,6$\,Gyr ago ($z\,{\sim}\,0.7$), subsequently taking place over the next few gigayears.
+As such, the AGN galaxies do not appear to be actively quenching, with their position in the green valley owing to suppression of their central SFRs from several gigayears ago.
+This is suggestive of a picture in which AGN feedback will not necessarily drive galaxy-wide quenching, possibly due to inefficient coupling to the interstellar medium \citep[ISM; ][]{TorreyFIREAGN}.